Doubly robust identification of treatment effects from multiple environments: Experiments

 \subsection{Real-world experiment: effect of maternal smoking on birth weight}

 In our real-world experiment, we evaluate our method on the observational dataset from \cite{cattaneo2010efficient} that studies the effect of maternal smoking (treatment $T$) during pregnancy on birth weight (outcome $Y$) using the data from $n=4642$ patients.
-We split the original dataset into $|\env|=4$ environments defined by the trimester of birth.
+We split the original dataset into $|\env|=4$ environments defined by the calendar quarter of birth.
 We then use $20$ other variables from the original dataset as observed covariates $X$.
 Given the nature of the treatment, we expect that some features are post-treatment, i.e. measured after the mother started smoking, as noted in \citet{wilcox2001importance}.
 We provide complete experimental details in \Cref{app:cattaneo}.

 Table \ref{tab:cattaneo} presents the results of the differentiable version of our method, alongside various baselines.
 While the ground truth ATE is unknown, the effect estimated by adjusting for the set selected by $\ategumbel$ aligns with existing epidemiological literature: both observational and interventional studies \citep{meyer1972maternal, sexton1984clinical} as well as statistical analyses \citep{almond2005costs, cattaneo2010efficient} estimate a decrease in birth weight that ranges from 200 to 250 grams for infants born to smoking mothers compared to non-smoking mothers.
-In contrast, $\atenull$ overestimates the ATE, whereas both $\ateall$ and $\ateirm$ underestimate it.
+In contrast, $\atenull$ estimates a larger birth-weight reduction than the range reported in the literature, whereas both $\ateall$ and $\ateirm$ estimate smaller reductions.